Global Convergence of Adjoint-Optimized Neural PDEs: Introduction

 The aforementioned assumptions on the PDE are collected in Assumptions~\ref{def:PDE_assumptions} and \ref{def:WP_assumptions}, and the ones on the NN in Assumption~\ref{def:NN_assumptions}.
 They are assumed to hold throughout the manuscript.

-Given a continuous target function~$h\in L_2(D_T)$ corresponding to or representing measured or observed data, we wish to calibrate the NN parameters~$\theta$ so that the solution $\uN{\theta}=\uNu{\theta}{t,x}$ to the NN-PDE~\eqref{eq:parabolicPDE*_plain} closely approximates the prescribed target data~$h$.
-For this purpose, we seek to minimize the loss or error functional
+Given a continuous target function~$h\in L_2(D_T)$ corresponding to or representing measured or observed data (the ground truth), we wish to solve the inverse problem of calibrating the NN parameters~$\theta$ so that the solution $\uN{\theta}=\uNv{\theta}{t,x}$ to the NN-PDE~\eqref{eq:parabolicPDEN_plain} closely approximates the prescribed target data~$h$.
+For this purpose, we seek to minimize the loss (least squares loss)

 by training\footnote{Note that the training time, denoted by $\tau$, is distinct from and unrelated to the physical PDE time $t$.} the NN parameters~$\theta$ via continuous-time gradient descent